 It is best to contact an attorney immediately after discovering and reporting nursing home negligence.
-An attorney can ensure you are compensated for the care your loved one did not receive, as well as pay for any expenses related to moving them to a new facility.
+A St. petersburg medical malpractice attorney can ensure you are compensated for the care your loved one did not receive, as well as pay for any expenses related to moving them to a new facility.
 You are also entitled to compensation for your loved one’s injuries and any medical expenses that resulted from the negligence or abuse.

 If your loved one is a victim of nursing home negligence, contact us today for a free consultation.
 We will be able to help you take the next steps, report the incident to authorities, and get an amicable resolution for your loved one to keep them safe.